 The cliffside holes are justifiably the most famous and photographed, but for fun and strategy, I like what Jack did in the land set a little ways back from the sea.
 The double-dogleg, par-five 12th is memorable from first shot to last, the tee shot, layup, and approach all requiring risk-reward decisions as the hole zigs and zags downhill back to the cliffs.

-Quivira is only open to club members or guests at one of the six Pueblo Bonito Resorts in Los Cabos.
+Quivira is only open to Quivira residents or guests at one of the four Pueblo Bonito Resorts in Los Cabos.
 The closest property is Pueblo Bonito Pacifica, an oceanfront resort that recently opened The Towers at Pacifica, a five-star luxury retreat overlooking the ocean and offering 24-hour butler service.
 There are also beachside pools, a choice of restaurants, fishing, a spa, and other amenities, all of which are succeeding in attracting guests and golfers from around the world.

 I recently learned that Quivira is talking seriously about adding a second course, likely also from Nicklaus, as well as another clubhouse.
 The new course will be further inland than the first, but if the new layout comes anywhere close to matching the fun, challenge, and beauty of its older sibling, Nicklaus and Quivira will have reeled in something very special, indeed.